Gardening in climate crisis

 This is just the start.
 The idea is to do a little and then add.
 We’ll be going for combinations that adapt and change as the weather changes.
 Dusty Gedge

-You can see the newly planted green roof, our other Gardens Through Time and the rest of the reimagined Museum when we reopen later this year.
+You can see the newly planted green roof, our other Gardens Through Time and the rest of the reimagined Museum when we reopen on Saturday 12 June.

 If you’re interested in creating your own green roof check out Dusty Gedge and John Little’s DIY guide.